Scenic Train Rides in Washington

 Completed in 1929, the 8 mile Casacade Tunnel is the longest railway tunnel in the U.S. Washington's first railroad was the Cascade Portage Railway built in 1851 near Stevenson.
 Today, Washington state has 3166 miles of railways served mainly by the BSNF railroad and the Union Pacific, along with 17 shortline railroads.

-Amtrak's Coast Starlight to Los Angeles and the Empire Builder to Chicago originate at the 1906 King Street Station in Seatle.
+Amtrak's Coast Starlight to Los Angeles and the Empire Builder to Chicago originates at the 1906 King Street Station in Seattle.

 Museum with model train layout.
 Special event train rides.